karsumit94/andrewholsted.github.io/_posts/2012-10-26-Quick-Preview-a-WordPress-plugin.md

 ---
 layout: "post"
-title: "Quick Preview: A WordPress plugin."
+title: "Quick Preview"
-meta-description: "Save and preview a post using Ctrl+S (Cmd+S)"
+meta-description: "A WordPress plugin to save and preview a post using Ctrl+S (Cmd+S)"
 tags: "WordPress, PHP"
 ---